DLR-TS/DRT-Tools/postprocessing/README.md

 # Postprocessing

-This is a script for post processing of SUMO output files.
+This is a script for post processing of SUMO output files like tripinfo and dispatchinfo files.

+It expects a SUMO simulation with taxi devices.
+Unfinished tips are filtered.
+After processing the output files, a simple excel file is created with a selection of KPI.

 ## Installation